35 Of The Best Sad Taylor Swift Songs

 This song is like peeling back layers of secrecy until all that’s left is shame and loneliness.
 It’s about the quiet devastation of being someone’s hidden thing — of losing pieces of yourself just to be loved for a moment.
 The stripped-down production makes every word cut deeper, especially the haunting ending: “Don’t call me ‘kid,’ don’t call me ‘baby’ / Look at this godforsaken mess that you made me.”
 Ouch.

-Melancholy Nostalgia & Emotional Fallout
+Melancholy Nostalgia & Lingering Regret

 This Is Me Trying – Folklore